HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Concepts
-  - Model
+  - Model👂 heard
-  - Modeling
+  - Modeling👂 heard
-  - Subject domain
+  - Subject domain👂 heard
-  - Algorithm
+  - Algorithm👂 heard
-  - Syntax
+  - Syntax🖐️ used
-  - Semantics
+  - Semantics🖐️ used
-  - Abstraction
+  - Abstraction🖐️ used
-  - Paradigm
+  - Paradigm👂 heard
   - Programm
   - Programming paradigm
   - Programming language
-  - Contract
+  - Contract🖐️ used
-  - Module
+  - Module🖐️ used
-  - Library
+  - Library🖐️ used
-  - Package
+  - Package🖐️ used
-  - Component
+  - Component🖐️ used
-  - Framework
+  - Framework🖐️ used
-  - Platform
+  - Platform🖐️ used
-  - Source code
+  - Source code🖐️ used
-  - Object code
+  - Object code🖐️ used
-  - Machine code
+  - Machine code🖐️ used
-  - Microcode
+  - Microcode🖐️ used
   - Software engineering
   - Decomposition
-  - Control flow
+  - Control flow🖐️ used
-  - Data flow
+  - Data flow🖐️ used
   - Code reuse
   - Defensive programming
   - Don't repeat yourself (DRY)
   - KISS principle
 - Syntax and concepts
-  - Value
+  - Value🖐️ used
-  - Identifier
+  - Identifier🖐️ used
-  - Variable
+  - Variable🖐️ used
-  - Constant
+  - Constant🖐️ used
-  - Scalar
+  - Scalar🖐️ used
-  - Literal
+  - Literal🖐️ used
-  - Expression
+  - Expression🖐️ used
-  - Heap
+  - Heap🖐️ used
-  - Function
+  - Function🖐️ used
-  - Procedure
+  - Procedure🖐️ used
-  - Method
+  - Method🖐️ used
-  - Class
+  - Class🖐️ used
-  - Prototype
+  - Prototype🖐️ used
-  - Event
+  - Event🖐️ used
-  - Type
+  - Type🖐️ used
-  - Flag
+  - Flag🖐️ used
   - Lexical scope
-  - Code block
+  - Code block🖐️ used
   - Conditions
-  - Loops
+  - Loops🖐️ used
   - Assignment
   - Regular expression
-  - Interface
+  - Interface🖐️ used
-  - Namespaces
+  - Namespaces🖐️ used
-  - Call stack
+  - Call stack🖐️ used
   - Naming conventions
   - Coding conventions
-  - Camel case
+  - Camel case🖐️ used
   - Snake case
   - Kebab case
   - Trailing commas
-  - Return early
+  - Return early🖐️ used
-  - Fail-fast
+  - Fail-fast🖐️ used
 - Types
-  - Primitive types
+  - Primitive types🖐️ used
-  - Reference types
+  - Reference types👂 heard
-  - Type systems
+  - Type systems🖐️ used
   - Strong typing
-  - Weak typing
+  - Weak typing🖐️ used👂 heard
   - Duck typing
-  - Static typing
+  - Static typing👂 heard
-  - Dynamic typing
+  - Dynamic typing👂 heard
   - Nominal typing
-  - Structural typing
+  - Structural typing👂 heard
   - Explicit typing
   - Type inference
   - Covariance
-  - Contravariance
+  - Contravariance👂 heard
 - Functions
-  - Signature
+  - Signature🖐️ used
   - Argument
-  - Parameter
+  - Parameter🖐️ used
-  - Pure function
+  - Pure function🖐️ used
   - Lambda expression
   - Side effects
   - Closure
-  - Partial application
+  - Partial application🖐️ used
   - Currying
-  - Higher order
+  - Higher order🖐️ used
   - Recursion
   - Tail call optimisation
   - Callback
   - Listener
-  - Composition
+  - Composition🖐️ used
   - Pipe
   - Memoize
-  - Wrapper
+  - Wrapper🖐️ used
   - Functor
   - Monad
-  - Monoid
+  - Monoid🖐️ used
   - Generator
   - Coroutine
 - Data structures
-  - Array
+  - Array🖐️ used
-  - Structure
+  - Structure🖐️ used
-  - Record
+  - Record🖐️ used
-  - Enum
+  - Enum🖐️ used
-  - Instance
+  - Instance🖐️ used
-  - Object
+  - Object🖐️ used
-  - Collection
+  - Collection🖐️ used
   - Set
-  - Hash table
+  - Hash table🖐️ used
-  - Linked list
+  - Linked list🖐️ used
-  - Doubly list
+  - Doubly list🖐️ used
   - Unrolled list
   - Circular list
-  - Queue
+  - Queue🖐️ used
   - Stack
-  - Deque
+  - Deque🖐️ used
-  - Tree
+  - Tree🖐️ used
-  - Graph
+  - Graph🖐️ used
   - Iterator
   - Mutable state
   - Immutable state
   - Serialization
   - String parsing
-  - JSON
+  - JSON🖐️ used
   - JSON5
   - YAML
 - Networking